tejassp2002/tejassp2002.github.io/_pages/about.md

 ---

-I am currently interested in the intersection of Economics and Machine Learning.
+I am currently interested in the intersection of Economics and Machine Learning with (current) applications to <a href="https://tejassp2002.github.io/projects/7_project/">Matching Markets</a> and <a href="https://arxiv.org/abs/2208.06536">Double Auctions</a>.
 My interests include theoretical aspects of Machine Learning, including Reinforcement Learning and Online Learning.
 On the practical side, I'm particularly interested in Robotics, including Mars Rover Prototypes and Aerial Robots.